 Website Snippet

 Please ensure you load this javascript snippet on every page in your app.
-Add the script to the<head>
+Add the script to the<head> section of your HTML and for optimal performance, place it as early as possible.

 Embedding this snippet requires two parameters: